 - Allow you to set aside pre-tax money to pay for qualified medical expenses, reducing your taxable income and medical costs.

-- You choose how much you will save each year but cannot adjust the amount once decided.
+- You choose how much you will save each year but cannot adjust the amount later.

 - Deadlines – You must contribute and use the funds in the same calendar year, but some plans have a grace period or allow for a limited carryover amount.